 We do not strive for perfection.
 The task of a teacher is to bring closer the most valuable, to discover the worthy.
 I say this to my students, if you do something it has to be something important.

-For his Masters of %%Studio Glass%% exhibition in 2010, Harcuba requested that only three pieces from the Museum’s collection be displayed.
+For his Masters of Studio Glass exhibition at the Museum in 2010, Harcuba requested that only three pieces from the Museum’s collection be displayed.
 The Museum owns 15 examples of Harcuba’s engraved vases and portraits in glass, dating from 1958 to 2009, and 12 early design drawings, dating from 1958 to 1961.
 However, the artist chose to pare down and simplify the presentation of his work to three objects which, he believes, reveal the essence, or soul, of his work.

-The objects Harcuba selected for his exhibition included the double portraits of Václav Havel (95.3.60) and Vladimír Kopecký (95.3.61) that he created in 1995 for the Museum’s Rakow Commission, a special commission that is awarded annually to one artist.
+The objects Harcuba has selected for his exhibition include the double portraits of Václav Havel and Vladimír Kopecký that he created in 1995 for the Museum’s Rakow Commission, a special commission that is awarded annually to one artist.

-The third object in the exhibition was a portrait that Harcuba made in 2009 while he was teaching in Corning at the Museum’s Studio.
-It depicts a personality famous in glass history: the Bohemian engraver Dominik Biemann (1800–1858) (2009.4.89).
-In his engraved portraits, Biemann dispensed with elaborate decorative borders and other motifs characteristic of the period, preferring to focus on his finely executed and precisely detailed profiles.
+The third object in the exhibition is a portrait that Harcuba made in 2009 while he was teaching in Corning at the Museum’s Studio.
+It depicts a personality famous in glass history: the Bohemian engraver Dominik Biemann (1800–1858).
+In his engraved portraits, Biemann dispensed with elaborate decorative borders and other motifs characteristic of the period, preferring to focus on his finely executed and precisely detailed profiles (^^2009.4.89^^).
 Harcuba’s portrait of Biemann is, in Harcuba’s words, “my latest version of Dominik Biemann, with whom I have an eternal dialogue.”

 Frederick Franck, Zen Seeing, Zen %%Drawing%%: Meditation in Action, New York: Bantam, 1993.